alouiadel/whisper-realtime-echo/README.md

 ## 🙏 Credits

 This project is powered by [OpenAI's Whisper](https://github.com/openai/whisper), a state-of-the-art automatic speech recognition system.
 The Whisper model was trained on a large dataset of diverse audio and is capable of multilingual speech recognition, translation, and language identification.

+## 📜 Clipboard History

+- View, copy, and reuse previous transcriptions
+- Transcription history is saved between sessions
+- Each entry includes timestamp and model information
+- Most recent 50 entries are retained